Twin Pregnancy Guide: 6 weeks pregnant with twins through 7 weeks

 You can read an excerpt from my pregnancy journal at the bottom of the post and see that despite not realizing that I was having twins, I knew that something was up.

 My first pregnancy was a boy, and I speculated that my 2nd pregnancy was a girl because I felt so. much. worse.

-Little did I know that the reason I was feeling awful was because I was expecting, not one, but TWO… identical twin girls!
+Little did I know that the reason I was feeling awful was that I was expecting, not one, but TWO… identical twin girls!

 In this post, you can read about what to expect in a twin pregnancy, as well as twin fetal development in weeks 6 through 7.

-Symptoms at 6 and 7 Weeks Pregnant With Twins
+Twin Pregnancy Symptoms at 6 weeks through 7 Weeks

-By 6 t0 7 weeks pregnant with twins, you will likely be feeling pretty miserable.
+By 6 weeks pregnant with twins, symptoms will likely be pretty miserable.
+By 7 weeks pregnant with twins, symptoms will be even stronger and you will likely be even more miserable.